 - To prepare the tempering, heat oil in a small pan.

-- Garnish curd rice with pomegranate pearls.
+- Garnish curd rice with pomegranate pearls and fresh coriander.

 - Serve curd rice immediately with fried papadum or potato roast.

-- For tempering, you can use either, ghee, refined oil, coconut oil or any other cooking oil of choice.
+- For tempering, you can use either, ghee, refined oil, coconut oil, or any other cooking oil of choice.

 - Leftover rice is best for making curd rice.
 But try to use short grain rice and not basmati or any other long-grain rice.
 Short grain rice is high in starch content.
 Hence, helpful in making creamy curd rice.